How to

 02

-Evaluate
+Evaluate Your Needs

-Of course, it is essential that you think about your budget when buying a new refrigerator.
+Your budget is an essential feature to consider when buying a new refrigerator.
 Setting a specific price before shopping will stop you from overspending on non-essential features.
-For example, you might avoid paying too much for an ice machine if you rarely need ice cubes...
-The fridge you chose is a little more expensive than you had planned?
-Talk to one of our sales consultants who will explain our payment and financing options.
+Avoid paying too much for an ice machine if you rarely need ice cubes.

 USEFUL TIP